Adel St John The Baptist

 Things to remember:

-• All children should bring a flask or bottle of water to school.
+· All children should bring a flask or bottle of water to school.
 This should be taken home and washed every day.

 Please read with your child for 5 minutes every day or questioning them on what they have read.
 It really is the key to all their future success.

-• PE is on a Tuesday and Friday for this half term.
+· PE is on a Monday and Thursday for this half term.
 Children should come dressed in their P.E. kit and will stay in it for the rest of the day.
 A change of clothing is not necessary.
 Children need to come to school in a white t-shirt and black shorts or black tracksuit plus trainers.

-• Spellings are sent home on a Friday evening.
+· Spellings are sent home on a Friday evening.
 The subsequent spelling practice of the words is the following Thursday.
-Spelling practice will take the form of dictated sentences.
-The children will receive a score out of 10 for the practiced words and another score out of 10 for the correct punctuation in their sentences and correct spellings of common words they should already know.
+Spelling practice will now take the form of just 5 words from the chosen 10, with more practising of them all in class.

-• Mathletics homework will usually consist of 3 tasks I have set the children.
+· Mathletics homework will usually consist of 3 tasks I have set the children.
 Please ensure the children attempt these before playing on other areas of Mathletics as their scores are fed through to me and allow me to target any areas the children might be struggling with.
 If you have lost your login, please contact Mr Routledge

-• Children access TTRockstars 3 times a week in school, However, it is recommended that they spend 5 minutes on it every day to get super secure and quicker.
+· Children access TTRockstars 3 times a week in school, However, it is recommended that they spend 5 minutes on it every day to get super secure and quicker.

-• Children should not bring anything to school other than book bag, school book, planner, packed lunch and a water bottle.
+· Children should not bring anything to school other than book bag, school book, reding record, packed lunch and a water bottle.

 May I remind parents and carers to ensure that all of your child’s clothing is named as it makes finding the right owner so much